xp44mm/Notebook/RxInAction/09 Partitioning and combining observables.md

 ------

-TIP You can also write the example like this:
+TIP: You can also write the example like this:

 ```C#
 server1.Amb(server2).Take(3).SubscribeConsole("Amb");